This post contains affiliate links which help support One Simple Party. As always, we only recommend things that we truly love. Full disclosure here.

 Free Printable Father’s Day Card – Black and White Card or Colored Card

 1. Print your free printable Father’s Day card on medium white cardstock.
-Cut the card out.
+If you need some tips with how to print your card, check out our printing guide here.

 2. Use your bone folder and make a score line down the middle of the card so you can fold in half.
 If you prefer a flat card, then you can cut the card in half instead and write on the back of it.